Pentagón Jr.: Major League Wrestling (2018–2019)

 Penta 0M made his debut for the U.S. based Major League Wrestling (MLW) on January 11, 2018, where he defeated his brother Rey Fénix as part of MLW's "Zero Hour" show.
 This would be taped for the April 20, 2018 debut episode of MLW Fusion on BeIN Sports.
 He would later earn a match for Shane Strickland's MLW World Heavyweight Championship, but lost the match.
 The following month Los Lucha Bros (Pentagon and Fenix) defeated "Team TBD" (Jason Cade and Jimmy Yuta) and The Dirty Blondes (Leo Brien and Mike Patrick) to become the first holders of the MLW World Tag Team Championship in the restarted MLW.
 The long-running rivalry between Penta 0M and L.A.
 Park also became part of the storyline in MLW, leading to L.A.
 Park defeating Pentagon in a "Mexican Massacre" No disqualification match on September 9, 2018.
 The Mexican Massacre match would later be selected as the "MLW Match of the Year" for 2018.
 At MLW Fightland, held on November 8, 2018, Los Lucha Bros successfully defended the MLW World Tag Team Championship against L.A.
 Park and his son El Hijo de L.A.
 Park.

-Following his feud with Park, Lucha Bros begun feuding with The Hart Foundation (Teddy Hart, Davey Boy Smith Jr. and Brian Pillman Jr.) over the MLW Tag Team Championship.
+Following his feud with Park, Lucha Bros began feuding with the Hart Foundation (Teddy Hart, Davey Boy Smith Jr. and Brian Pillman Jr.) over the MLW Tag Team Championship.
 On the January 4, 2019 episode of MLW Fusion Pentagon lost to Teddy Hart The team would hold the titles until February 2, 2019, when they lost the MLW Tag Team Championship to The Hart Foundation (Teddy Hart and Davey Boy Smith Jr.).
 Penta and Fenix appeared at MLW's next event, Intimidation Games, which took place on March 2, 2019.